heptarch/heptarch.github.io/drafts/demon.md

 details elude me. <br>

 <i>May 25.</i> In some other part of Ede & Ravenscroft—hear
 various "Ha!"s.
-Find אשמדאי trying on legal wigs.
+Find אשמדאי trying on legal wigs. <br>

+<i>May 14.</i> אשמדאי back in bedroom wearing particuarly outrageous
+peruke.
 Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in potential, and light-matter interactions in colloid.
-Distinct images. <br>
+Accompanied by vivid mental imagery. <br>
 </font>
 </div>